Return to BFA

 A) What are the most promising and needed areas for climate adaptation innovation?

-B) Who are the most influential expert organizations in the ecosystem?
+B) Who are the most influential support organizations and investors in the ecosystem?

 C) Where is potential climate adaptation talent?